DBO-DKFZ/3d-histo/README.md

 3.)
 Import image sequence to Fiji and run TrakEM2 plugin for spatial alignment. \
 Tutorial: https://www.youtube.com/watch?v=kUyXQRcKWOk&t=2s

 4.)
-Export aligned image sequence to .png from TrakEM2
+Export aligned image sequence from TrakEM2 to .tif and convert to .png using `convert_tiff.py` script.

 5.)
-Build NIfTI 3D image from aligned .png images
+Build 3D model from aligned .png images using `build_model.py`.